macro6461/minify-me/README.md

 To run the minify-me script, simply type `node minify.js`.

 Follow the command line prompts and type `file`.
 Wait for the next prompt and type in the name of a file.
-You can type `index.js` and watch the script remove trailing whitespaces and debuggers.
+You can type `index.js` and watch the script remove trailing/excess whitespaces, `debugger`s and `console.log()`s.

 # Still to Come

 Does not work without semi colons after functions and variable declarations.
-Also does not remove comments (these will actually cause errors) or `console.logs` (though these do not cause errors).
+Also does not remove comments (these will actually cause errors).